sony/model_optimization/model_compression_toolkit/qat/keras/README.md

 All available training types for QAT are defined in the Enum `TrainingMethod`.
 See [Training Methods for QAT](./quantizer/README.md) for more details.

 ## Make your own Keras trainable quantizers
-Trainable quantizer can be Weights Quantizer or Activation Quantizer.
+A trainable quantizer can be Weights Quantizer or Activation Quantizer.
 In order to make your new quantizer you need to create your quantizer class, `MyTrainingQuantizer` and do as follows:
    - `MyTrainingQuantizer` should inherit from `BaseKerasQATTrainableQuantizer`.
    - `MyTrainingQuantizer` should have [`init`](../../quantizers_infrastructure/common/base_trainable_quantizer.py) function that gets `quantization_config` which is [`NodeWeightsQuantizationConfig`](https://github.com/sony/model_optimization/blob/main/model_compression_toolkit/core/common/quantization/node_quantization_config.py#L228) if you choose to implement weights quantizer or [`NodeActivationQuantizationConfig`](https://github.com/sony/model_optimization/blob/main/model_compression_toolkit/core/common/quantization/node_quantization_config.py#L63) if you choose activation quantizer.
    - Implement [`initialize_quantization`](../../quantizers_infrastructure/common/base_trainable_quantizer.py) where you can define your parameters for the quantizer.
    - Implement [`__call__`](../../quantizers_infrastructure/common/base_trainable_quantizer.py) method to quantize the given inputs while training.
 This is your custom quantization itself.
    - Implement [`convert2inferable`](../../quantizers_infrastructure/common/base_trainable_quantizer.py) method.
 This method exports your quantizer for inference (deployment).
-For doing that you need to choose one of our Inferable Quantizers ([Inferable Quantizers](../../quantizers_infrastructure/keras/inferable_quantizers)) according to target when implement `convert2inferable`, and set your learned quantization parameters there.
+For doing that you need to choose one of our Inferable Quantizers ([Inferable Quantizers](../../quantizers_infrastructure/keras/inferable_quantizers)) according to target when implementing `convert2inferable`, and set your learned quantization parameters there.
    - Decorate `MyTrainingQuantizer` class with the `@mark_quantizer` decorator and choose the appropriate properties to set for you quantizer.
 The quantizer_type argument for the decorator should be of type of the `TrainingMethod  enum.
 See explaination about `@mark_quantizer` and how to use it under the [Kears Quantization Infrastructure](https://github.com/sony/model_optimization/blob/main/model_compression_toolkit/quantizers_infrastructure/keras/README.md).

 ## Example: Symmetric Weights Quantizer
 To create custom `MyWeightsTrainingQuantizer` which is a symmetric weights training quantizer you need to set `qi.QuantizationTarget.Weights` as target and `qi.QuantizationMethod.SYMMETRIC` as method.
-Assume that the quantizer a new trining mathod called `MyTrainig` which is defined in the `TrainingMethod` Enum.
+Assume that the quantizer has a new training method called `MyTrainig` which is defined in the `TrainingMethod` Enum.
 ```python
 import tensorflow as tf
 from model_compression_toolkit import quantizers_infrastructure as qi, TrainingMethod